technicalagilecoach/SudokuSolver/Notes.md

 - ideas for code improvement
   - consider using ImmutableList where it is feasible, e.g. in Combinations method
   - use Enumerable more instead of expanded lists
-  - use typealiases to make code more readable
+  - use typealiases to make code more readable - is this possible with C#?
   - in InputSolver.RunSolver all puzzles are run through the solver before any output is written
     - consider calling solver and writing output puzzle after puzzle
   - parallel execution when many puzzles are processed
   - perform pruning etc. only based on actually changed cells

-## Limitations
+  - clean up use of SortedSet vs List
 - Grid.Init assumes that the input puzzles always follows the expected syntax -> no error handling otherwise